The Origin and Evolution of Multiple Star Systems: INTRODUCTION

 Studying multiple formation has historically been challenging from several perspectives.
 Dust in star-forming regions absorbs short-wavelengths of light and re-emits at longer wavelengths, requiring high-resolution, radio observations to detect forming stars.
 Theoretical models, meanwhile, require both large dynamic range ($\sim$1~au -10~pc) and treatment of non-linear, complex physical processes, including turbulence, radiative feedback, and magnetic effects.
 Consequently, when the last Protostars and Planets conference occurred in 2013, the mechanisms for multiple formation were largely theoretical and the properties of young multiple systems were poorly constrained.

-At that time a major expansion of the Very Large Array (VLA) had just concluded, and only the first cycle of observations by the Atacama Large Millimeter/submillimeter array (ALMA) had been taken.
+At that time a major expansion of the Very Large Array (VLA) had just concluded, and only the first cycle of observations by the Atacama Large Millimeter/submillimeter Array (ALMA) had been taken.
 Since then, the power of these telescopes has revolutionized our understanding of young {\it forming} multiples, and stunningly detailed images of disks have provided a comprehensive understanding of the impact of binaries on disks, both in a statistical sense and within individual multiple systems.
 Meanwhile large-scale, uniform surveys of star-forming regions, clusters, and field stars have generated new insights into the statistics of stellar multiplicity and its dependence on mass, age, metallicity, and cluster density.
 For already-formed planetary systems, radial velocity (RV) and high-resolution imaging surveys of {\it Kepler} and {\it TESS} planet hosts have recently revealed that binaries substantially sculpt planet formation, shedding new light on planet formation and migration models.
 Computational advances in speed and methodology have enabled studies of multiple star formation that span an unprecedented dynamic range, model different star cluster environments, and explore the role of multiple physical effects acting in concert.
-There is now consensus that {\it most} stars form with at least one stellar companion: single star systems are the exception rather than the rule.
+There is now consensus that {\it most} stars both form and reside on the main sequence with at least one stellar companion: single stars are the exception not the rule.

 This review begins by introducing key definitions and summarizing the statistics of observed multiple star systems (\S2), with a special focus on their configuration and properties at the end of the star formation process.
 We then proceed with an overview of theoretical models describing the origin and early evolution of multiple star systems in \S3.
 Using the framework of these models, in \S4 we examine protostellar multiple systems, assessing how well they confirm or refute theoretical expectations.
 In \S5 we discuss the impact of stellar multiplicity on planet formation and system architectures. \S6 summarizes remaining open questions and discusses observational and theoretical prospects for enhancing the understanding of multiple systems over the coming decade.
 We conclude in \S7.